Community is not clubs

 Lately there seems to be examples everywhere of how we are segregating the internet into exclusive cliques and clubs instead of communities where we share real human moments.
 Statistics from the 2014 Employee Diversity Reports for our major networks show that online giants like Facebook, Twitter, Google, Pinterest, Ebay and Etsy all fail to hire employees or leadership that reflect the diversity of their users.
 With thousands of makers, artists, and creative types fleeing Facebook for the faceless Ello at the rate of 31,000 sign ups per hour alongside news of “The World’s Most Exclusive Online Community” Netropolitan with it’s $9000 buy-in and $3000 annual membership fresh in my mind, this post burned a hole through my head, into my heart, and out of my hands.

-The problem with all our social networks, no matter how awesome they seem to be, is that we don’t own them or make them-we just use them.
+The problem with all our social networks, no matter how awesome they seem to be, is that we don’t own them or make their policies – we just use them and are used in return.
 The people who do own them don’t speak for us or care about community, they represent private interests who commodify our lives for profit and have turned the promise of an open internet into a private gold mine.
-From where I sit it seems like most of us are okay with every social network from Facebook to the new Ello being owned and directed by the same tiny demographic.
-They are allowed to buy and sell our private lives because we’ve forgotten one important truth: we are not users or consumers, we are makers and all of this is ours.
+Every social network from Facebook to the new Ello is essentially owned and directed by the same tiny demographic.
+They are allowed to buy and sell our private lives because we’ve collectively forgotten one important truth: we are not users or consumers, we are makers and all of this is ours.

 Fellowship, union, shared responsibility and common ownership are community, anything else is just clubs.